tdwg/attribution/RDA_recommendations.md

 *SESAR/IGSN: A system of identifiers and metadata for physical samples.* These recommendations include the use of IGSN as identifiers for physical objects where possible.
 IGSN provides for recording the collector of a sample.
 The use of IGSN for biological specimens is still being discussed within the biodiversity community.

-*TaDiRAH: A vocabulary focused on digital research in the Humanities.* This vocabulary contains relevant terms such as “Annotating”, “Cleanup”, and “Editing”.
-Any subclasses added to the PROV Activity class should state their relationship to the TaDiRAH terms.
+*TaDiRAH: A vocabulary focused on digital research in the Humanities.* This vocabulary contains relevant terms such as “Annotating”, “Cleanup”, and “Editing” that could be used as an Activity, but is specific to the Humanities.
+Users should draw terms from a relevant vocabulary or add the terms they need to an existing vocabulary.

 *CRediT: A vocabulary of contributor roles in research.* CRediT is a high-level researcher role vocabulary supported by CASRAI.
 If a Role is to be assigned to an Agent, it should come from a controlled vocabulary, such as CRediT; however CRediT is very high-level and may not have the needed terms.
 Users should draw terms from a relevant vocabulary or add the terms they need to an existing vocabulary.